Jordan Lynch: Chicago Bears

-Lynch was eligible for the 2014 NFL Draft, but was not drafted.
+Lynch was eligible for the 2014 NFL draft, but was not drafted.
 The Chicago Bears signed him to a contract as a running back shortly after the draft concluded.
 The Bears released Lynch on August 29, 2014.

 Edmonton Eskimos

 On January 14, 2015, Lynch signed with the Edmonton Eskimos of the Canadian Football League.

 Lynch scored his first CFL touchdown against the Ottawa RedBlacks on Thursday, July 9.
 Lynch was part of the Eskimos team that won the 2015 Grey Cup, and scored the game-winning touchdown with 3:22 remaining in the game for the Eskimos.

 On March 8, 2017, Lynch announced his retirement from professional football.
 The same day, the Northern Illinois University Athletic Department announced that Lynch had been hired as a running backs coach for the Huskies football program.

 Coaching career

 Northern Illinois University

-On March 8, 2017, NIU hired Lynch as the teams running backs coach.
+On March 8, 2017, NIU hired Lynch as the teams quarterbacks coach.
 Lynch served under his former head coach Rod Carey, who was hired as NIU's head coach after Lynch's junior season.